labeling machine

 Faulty Sensor Readings

-Misalignment or damage to sensors can result in faulty readings.
+Misalignment or damage to sensors can cause faulty readings.
 Verify the alignment and condition of sensors and make adjustments or replacements as necessary.

 External factors such as ambient light or dust can interfere with sensor readings.
 Create a controlled environment and ensure sensors are free from obstructions.